Last fact-checked: 29 January 2019

-If you’re looking for a reliable Phuket Town/City dentist, choose and book with Dental Departures for assured quality at the best prices.
+If you’re looking for a reliable Phuket dentist at affordable prices, choose and book with Dental Departures for assured quality.

 A popular holiday destination the island of Phuket receives visitors from around the world to its beaches.
 However, Phuket Town is rather a hidden gem with its colorful houses and hipster vibe and is well worth exploring.
 You can choose to combine a holiday and dental care here because of our dentists’ excellent reputations and the incredible value for money.